-Effective upon entering into a supply agreement with Shoppers on March 16, 2020 (see "Business of Cardiol - Corporate History - Year Ended December 31, 2020), Purisys shall not sell pharmaceutical cannabidiol to any third party for use in the production of products sold to retail pharmacies in Canada and Mexico, such as Shoppers.
+Effective upon entering into a supply agreement with Shoppers Drug Mart Inc. ("Shoppers") on March 16, 2020.
+Purisys shall not sell pharmaceutical cannabidiol to any third party for use in the production of products sold to retail pharmacies in Canada and Mexico, such as Shoppers.
 Notwithstanding this restriction, Purisys shall have the right to sell pharmaceutical cannabidiol to third parties outside Canada for use in products that are approved as prescription medicines by the Therapeutic Products Directorate of Health Canada for delivery into Canada.